 Today’s Pick 4 Evening results are in.
 Here are the winning numbers for Saturday September 5, 2020

-Your Pick 4 Evening results for Saturday September 5, 2020 are as follows:
+So these are your Pick 4 Evening results for Saturday September 5, 2020:

 Did you know that?